A Neurodevelopmental Concern

 • Tics and Tourettes

 There are many reasons why a young person might behave or function in ways that seem different from their peers.
-It’s important to think about other things that might be impacting on how you’re feeling and how you are behaving before exploring the possibility of it being a neurodevelopmental disorder.
+It’s important to remember that children and young people grow and develop at their own pace and to think about other things that might be impacting on how you’re feeling and how you are behaving before exploring the possibility of it being a neurodevelopmental disorder.
 Difficulties can arise because of recent changes or challenges or if you have had more difficulties to deal with in your life than peers your own age.

-Talking to someone who knows you, like your parents, carers or teacher is a good place to start.
+Talking to someone who knows you well, like your parents, carers or teacher is a good place to start.
 You can also ask to talk with a school nurse, GP or perhaps a social worker if you have one.

 Do I need support from CAMHS?